 3:00 – 4:30 pm ET

-Building mutually trusting and respectful relationships between educators and families plays a critical role in building safe, inclusive, and supportive learning environments for all students.
+Building mutually trusting and respectful relationships between educators and families plays a critical role in building safe, and supportive learning environments for all students.
 This session is the third in the Miniseries on Supporting Students’ Social, Emotional, Behavioral, and Academic Well-Being and Success, with a focus on strategies for schools to enhance relationships with families.
-The session will begin with an overview of the importance of building meaningful relationships with families and strategies to support family engagement in schools.
-Then, we will hear from a family member and advocate about the experiences of families in their community and what schools can do to best support families and students.
-Finally, via a panel discussion, speakers from school districts and organizations that support family engagement efforts will share practical strategies for engaging and supporting families, as well as lessons learned and future directions.
+The session began with an overview of the importance of building meaningful relationships with families and strategies to support family engagement in schools.
+Then, we heard from a family member and advocate about the experiences of families in their community and what schools can do to best support families and students.
+Finally, via a panel discussion, speakers from school districts and organizations that support family engagement efforts shared practical strategies for engaging and supporting families, as well as lessons learned and future directions.

 Speaker